crcn-archive/mojo-docs/articles/main/article.md

 Mojo was built to work nicely with other JavaScript frameworks...

-## Getting Started
+## Chapters

 1. Architecture
 2. Installation
 3. Designing & Scaffolding
+4. View Controllers & Templates
-4. Routing
+5. Routing
-5. Models
+6. Models
+7. Mediator

 ## Tutorials

-1. A/B Testing
+1. A/B Testing components
 2. Building a Node.js application
 3. realtime models using DNode